VYSA National Championship Series Game Day Reminders and Responsibilities (updated 8/16/17)

 The VYSA NCS uses an automated score reporting system.
 Scores are called in by the WINNING team and posted automatically.
 PLEASE NOTE - The automated system does not have the capability of differentiating when a game goes into OT or PKs.
 See additional reporting requirement below for games that end in OT or PKs.

 For ALL games (Regulation, OT and PK), prior to leaving the game field, the WINNING team must -

 - When asked, say or enter the pin number of the event, and the code of the game (the code is the game number).
 Your pin number is 5584.

 - You will then be told the division, teams playing, and field location - if this is the correct game, confirm by saying yes.

 - When asked, say or enter the score for each team, then confirm.

 - You can do more games in the same call, or just say goodbye when done.

 Once you hang up, the scores will be automatically posted!
 This is a great system for not only VYSA staff but more importantly for the teams who like to see the scores go up quickly.

-For games ending in OT or PKs, please send an email to your Cup Chair noting either the OT or PK designation.
+For games ending in OT or PKs, please email Cathy Mann (email@example.com) noting the game #, and either the OT or PK designation.
 In the case of PKs, include the score at the end of regulation and the score at the end of PKs.
-The Cup Chair will then manually add this designation to the appropriate game in the system
+The system will be manually updated to add this designation to the appropriate game in the system.